 Your landing page needs to have at least three things ‒ an excellent copy, great title, and clear call to action.
-The title is vital because it tells users in a straightforward way that they’ve arrived on the right location based on the ad copy they’ve clicked.
+The title is vital because it tells users in a straightforward way that they’ve arrived at the right location based on the ad copy they’ve clicked.

 Your entire landing page should be well-organized, a compelling copy, a clear CTA, and a simple informational flow.
 While you have more room to work on as you did with your ad, you still want to keep your landing pages clean and bright.
 Having a customized pay per click landing page, you’re giving users precisely what they need without having to go through your landing page.